 We also assist companies with Title I issues, advising plan administration and investment committees on issues of fiduciary responsibility.

 In outsourcing transactions, we monitor and incorporate developments that can affect administration by a client’s outsourcing providers.
-Our practitioners help clients draft contracting terms and requirements, and evaluate the compliance abilities of outsourcing providers.
+Our lawyers help clients draft contracting terms and requirements, and evaluate the compliance abilities of outsourcing providers.

 Whether needed as the result of a corporate spinoff or consolidation, or the conversion of a pre-approved plan into an individually designed plan, Morgan Lewis assists employers in drafting, designing, and implementing a variety of qualified defined contribution plans, including profit-sharing plans, money purchase plans, stock bonus plans, and 401(k), 403(b), and 457(b) plans.